Stray Cat Rescue

 • Use the links at the top of this page.

-If they are not ill put a paper collar on the cat and write 'this cat visits me, is he yours?' and put your phone number on it.
-Put up found posters and ask neighbors if they know this cat.
+• If they're not ill, put a paper collar on the cat and write 'This cat visits me, is he yours?' and put your phone number on it.

-• Still try to get them to a vet or call out a cat charity to scan them for a chip and put them on their lost&found list.
-This is by far the quickest way to find the owner.
-Even if they are not chipped it will be easier for the owner to find them by ringing round local vets and shelters.
+• Try to get the cat to a vet or call a cat charity to scan them for a chip and put them on their lost and found list.
+Even if they are not chipped, it will be easier for the owner to find the cat by ringing round local vets and shelters.

-• If no owner is found they will need to go to a shelter to be re-homed.
+• If no owner is found, they will need to go to a shelter to be re-homed.

 As well as ours, try these other local cat rescues and more on Cat Chat.